AndrejaCH/election-analysis/README.md

 ```

 - `with open()` - statement opens the file and ensures the proper acquisition of data without having to close the file, to ensure that the data isn’t lost or corrupted.
-- `as <new_variable_name>` - passing a variable to a new name.
+- `as <new_variable_name>` - assigning alias to a variable.
-- `csv.reader()` - please see the explanation in the pharagraph above.
+- `csv.reader()` - reads each row from the csv file and return data as a lists of strings.
-- `file_to_read` - a new variable that we will use in the for loop to access the elements via indexes.
+- `file_to_read` - a new variable that will be used in the for loop to access the elements via indexes.
-- `election_data` - passing an argument to a function, a file that we want to function to read.
+- `election_data` - passing an argument to a function, a file that we want function to read.

-*Note: function `with open(file_to_load, “r”)` doesn’t have declared method “r” as in “read mode”, because skipping it, set default settings, that is read or “r” mode.
+:exclamation: Function `with open(file_to_load, “r”)` doesn’t have declared method “r” as in “read mode”.
+Ommiting the mode argument, Python opens the file in read-only mode by default (1).

-***4. Declare a header row and skip the first row.***
+***4. Declare and and skip the header row.***

 ```python s=
 header = next(file_to_read)
 ```
-- `next()` - function will skip first row in file_to_read
+- `next()` - function will skip first row in file_to_read.
+Definition from official Python documetation: *Retrieve the next item from the iterator by calling its __next__() method.
+If default is given, it is returned if the iterator is exhausted, otherwise StopIteration is raised (2)*.

 <p align="center">
 A full code to open and read a file.